michael1visser/museum-api/README.md

 ## How to Use the API
 No installation is required.

-THe API can be accessed at: https://met-museum-api.herokuapp.com/
+The API can be accessed at: https://met-museum-api.herokuapp.com/

 Requests can be made to the API using the routes described in the API documentation found here:
 [API Documentation](https://met-museum-api.herokuapp.com/docs/)